Date input

-DateInputSingle and DateInputRange provides an editable field where users can enter a single date or a date range.
-Currently all date based controls, need to be wrapped in a LocalizationProvider
+DateInputSingle and DateInputRange provide an editable field where users can enter a single date or a date range.
+Currently, all date-based controls need to be wrapped in a LocalizationProvider

 To avoid misleading users, set the width of the input to correlate with the length of the expected answer.
 For example, an input for a three-digit value shouldn't be wide enough to accommodate a sentence worth of characters.
 See forms pattern for more information on layout.

-DateInputSinglecomponent when you need to allow users to select a single date. - Use the
+• Use the DateInputSingle component when you need to allow users to select a single date.

 Avoid using the DateInputSingle component if your application requires users to select a range of dates, in which case the DateInputRange component would be more appropriate.